How to make The Best Gluten Free Pumpkin Bread!

 4.)
 Add eggs and milk mixture to the the pumpkin mixture and whisk together.

-5.)In a small bowl combine all dry ingredients and whisk together.
+5.)In a small bowl combine all dry ingredients, including the 1/2 cup of gluten free oats and whisk together.

 6.)Next combine dry ingredients to the wet ingredients, fold in the chocolate chips and any add in ingredients.
 Pour into prepared baking loaf pan.